.jpg)

 The most important criterion is comfort.

-• The price of the shoe is in no way correlated with quality, comfort, or injury prevention.
+- The price of a shoe is in no way correlated with its quality, comfort, or injury prevention.

-• If you are starting to run, you should get shoes with a minimalist index of at least 60-70% and carefully manage your progression with these shoes.
+- If you are new to running, you should purchase shoes with a minimalist index of at least 60-70% and carefully gauge your progress with these shoes.

-• If you decide to switch to more minimalist shoes, you should do so gradually to avoid injuries.
-For every 10-20% increase in the minimalist index, you should allow about a month for adaptation.
-So, if you go from 30% to 100%, this should be done over about 7 months.
-This is also true when going from 90% to 20%.
+- If you decide to switch to more minimalist shoes, you should do so gradually to avoid injury.
+For every 10-20% increase in minimalism, you should allow about a month for adjustment.
+So if you are going from 30% to 100%, it should take about 7 months.
+The same applies if you are going from 90% to 20%.

-• The more you wear heavily cushioned shoes, the more likely you are to run with long strides (large steps) and strike the ground violently with your heel.
-These two behaviors increase the rate of impact force on the ground, which is correlated with injuries.
+- The heavier your cushioned shoes are, the more likely you are to run with long strides (big steps) and strike the ground hard with your heel.
+Both of these behaviors increase the speed of impact with the ground, which is correlated with injuries.

-You can listen to the podcast "Parle-moi de santé" produced by one of our physiotherapists, Alexis Gougeon.
+You can listen to the podcast "Talk to Me About Health" produced by one of our physiotherapists, Alexis Gougeon.
 Episode #1 discusses running.

 Episode #1: Discusses prevention and treatment of running injuries.